aspose-total/Aspose.Total-Products/total/en/java/conversion/mhtml-to-xamlflow/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform MHTML to XAMLFLOW via Java" h2="On Premise Java API to Render MHTML to XAMLFLOW without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting MHTML to XAMLFLOW can be done in two simple steps with the help of Aspose.Total for Java.
+Aspose.Total for Java is a powerful document processing API that provides a comprehensive set of APIs for manipulating documents of various formats.

+The first step is to render the MHTML file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that enables developers to create, edit, convert, and manipulate PDF documents in Java applications.
+It provides a wide range of features such as document conversion, text extraction, image extraction, and more.

+The second step is to convert the DOC file to XAMLFLOW using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables developers to create, edit, convert, and manipulate documents of various formats.
+It provides a wide range of features such as document conversion, text extraction, image extraction, and more.

-You can convert MHTML to XAMLFLOW by using two simple steps.
-First you need to render MHTML file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to XAMLFLOW.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, you can easily convert MHTML to XAMLFLOW in two simple steps.
+Aspose.PDF for Java is used to render the MHTML file to DOC and Aspose.Words for Java is used to convert the DOC file to XAMLFLOW.
+With the help of these APIs, you can easily convert MHTML to XAMLFLOW in a few simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}